5 Tips for Choosing Books for Montessori Toddlers by Simone Davies of Jacaranda Tree Montessori

 Goede morgen en groetjes van Amsterdam! (“Good morning and greetings from Amsterdam!”)
-I’m so pleased to be here today and honoured to be writing for Confessions of a Montessori Mom blog/Montessori on a Budget blog!
+I’m so pleased to be here today and honoured to be writing for Confessions of a Montessori Mom blog!
 Let me introduce myself.
 I am an Australian AMI 0-3 Montessori teacher living in the Netherlands with my two children aged 13 and 12.
 I love running a Montessori playgroup here in Amsterdam and also run regular workshops for the parents.
 I’m passionate about helping parents learn more about Montessori and positive parenting concepts and putting them into practice.
 There are so many children’s books available these days.
-It can be difficult to know which ones are the best for your baby, infant or toddler.
-So today I’d like to share 5 tips to choosing books for Montessori children.
+It can be difficult to know which ones are the best for your baby, infant, or toddler.
+So today I’d like to share 5 tips for choosing books for Montessori children.

 1. Keep it real